packit/packit.dev/content/docs/testing-farm.md

 for the targets configured in the repository with the "main" pull request.
 This is a new feature, so the behaviour may be adjusted in the future.
 Please reach out back to us for help or with your suggestions.

+## Running tests with a specific identifier
+It is possible to run a specific job via `/packit test` command.
+The user just needs to specify the argument `--identifier <job_identifier>` and Packit will trigger only the job with this identifier.
+The whole command should look like this: `/packit test --identifier my-job-id`

+## Running a group of tests with the same label
+Users can trigger a specific group of jobs that has a specific value in the list of `labels` option.
+The command to pickup these jobs is `/packit test --labels regression,upgrade` where either `regression` or `upgrade` must be present in `labels` option for the job.
+The labels should be in the format of comma-separated string.

 ## Creating Tests